zengjilie/conference-web/README.md

 ## Installation
 run `yarn install` to install all dependencies

+if you don't have yarn, run `sudo npm install --global yarn` to install yarn

 run `yarn start` to launch this project, `port listening to 3000`, be sure that port is avaliable

 run `yarn build` to build this project